affinity-team/slate/source/includes/_relationship_strengths.md

 Attribute | Type | Description
 --------- | ------- | -----------
-internal_person_id | integer | The internal person associated with this relationship strength. external_person_id | integer | The external person associated with this relationship strength. strength | float | The actual relationship strength.
+internal_id | integer | The internal person associated with this relationship strength. external_id | integer | The external person associated with this relationship strength. strength | float | The actual relationship strength.
 This is currently a number between 0 and 1, but may change in the future.